-The Civil Code of which the former was passed by the National Assembly on 14 June 2005 and replaced by the new one dated 24 November 2015 is now the principal legal basis for technology transfer activities in Vietnam.
-Guiding the Civil Code, on the technology transfer, are now Law on Transfer of Technology passed by the National Assembly on 19 June 2017 (“Technology Transfer Law”), and its implementing Decree No.76/2018/ND-CP issued by the Government, on 15 May 2018 (“Decree 76”).
+The Civil Code of which the former was passed by the NA on 14 June 2005 and replaced by the new one dated 24 November 2015 is now the principal legal basis for technology transfer activities in Vietnam.
+Guiding the Civil Code, on the technology transfer, are now Law on Transfer of Technology passed by the NA on 19 June 2017 (“Technology Transfer Law”), and its implementing Decree No. 76/2018/ND-CP issued by the GoV, on 15 May 2018 (“Decree 76/2018”).

 Scope of Technology Transfer

 The scope of technology transfer is quite broad.
 Technology to be transferred must not fall within the list of technologies of which transfer is prohibited as stipulated in Articles 10 and 11 of the Technology Transfer Law and specified in Article 3 of Decree 76/2018.
 Transfer of technology falling within the list of technologies of which transfer is restricted as specified in the same Articles of the Technology Transfer Law and Decree 76/2018 shall be subject to a technology transfer permit.